Jekyll One

 Jekyll Variables

 Jekyll traverses your site looking for files to process.
-Any files with YAML
+Any files with YAML front matter are subject to processing.
+For each of these files, Jekyll makes a variety of data available via the Liquid templating system.

 The following is a reference of the available data.